i-contemplator/share-a-ride-api/README.md

 * To Jacoco test coverage report is located in /target/site/jacoco/index.html

 ## Copyright and licensing instructions
+MIT License

+Copyright (c) 2020 Chintan Patel

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Known bugs
+Bugs will be added as founded.

 ## Credits and acknowledgements
+Motivation to do this project came from CS 445 class (Object Oriented Programming Paradigm and Design class).
+The project was started in March 2020, and submitted in September 2020.
+Thank you Prof. Virgil Bistriceanu for allowing me to work on this idea.
+More information about this project is here: http://www.cs.iit.edu/~virgil/cs445/.
+Contributors to this free software will be highlighted here.
+#### Developer of Share A Ride Rest API:
+###### Chintan Patel
+###### Illinois Institute of Technology